QuentinCazelles/logstash-input-blockchain/README.md

  * `granularity`: (optional) the granularity of the events to produce (possible values are `block`, `transaction`) (default: `block`)
    * `block`: one event will be created for each retrieved block
    * `transaction`: one event will be created for each transaction of each retrieved block
+   * `event`: one event will be created for each event of a certain contract in all retrieved block
  * `interval`: set how frequently blocks should be retrieved:
    * `1` means retrieve one block per second
    * `0` means retrieve the next block immediately
+ * `contract_name`: set the contract to listen for events (MyContract.json must be put in root directory)
+ * `event_name`: set the Ethereum event to listen to (plugin will get types in abi)
+ * `network_id`: set the contract network id for listening to contract event

 ### Sample configurations